 It is an offence for the landlord to refuse to return your goods or personal documents after you’ve paid the relevant costs.
-If the goods have already been sold, you should contact the Tenants Union for advice.
+If the goods have already been sold, you should contact us for advice.

 If you don’t reclaim your goods within 28 days of them being stored, the landlord can sell them at public auction.
 The auction must be advertised in a newspaper circulating in Victoria at least 14 days beforehand.
 If the goods have been sold within 8 weeks of being stored, the landlord can use the proceeds of the sale to recover the amount that you owe them, whether that money is owed for selling and storing your goods, or owed under an order made by the VCAT for rent arrears or compensation.

 If the landlord destroys, disposes of or sells your general goods or personal documents without following the proper procedures, you may apply to the Victorian Civil and Administrative Tribunal for compensation.

 If the landlord has sold the goods and has followed the proper procedure, you cannot have the goods returned.
 However, you can apply to the Tribunal to have any money left over from the sale paid to you, minus any amount that you owe to the landlord.